Tubbz-alt/pmkid_hashcat_env/README.md

 ## Usage

+It is planned to add an application to this container.
+Until then the container starts doing `tail -f /dev/null` as its last command and therefor keeps running.
+It is therefore possible to run commands in this container and profit from its installed dependencies like: `docker exec -ti hashcat_environment <command>`.

+## Future plan

 An application is planned to be shipped with this repo to have a straightforward way to do a pmkid hashcat attack for wpa2 password cracking.